The Best Made-in-USA Standing Desks

 Not that we’re addicted to stratification but we did break this round-up review into two main sections—Full Standing Desks and Standing Desk Converters—because online searchers often use the same term “standing desk” interchangeably between the two.
 So if you got to this page through a Google search, we’ve got you covered.
 But first, let’s talk about some generalizations when it comes to Made-in-America versus Made-in-China.

-The case for buying American-made
+The case for buying an American-made adjustable height desk

 The obvious needn’t be belabored, buying American is good for our economy and it’s a patriotic thing to do.
 And we also recognize for some customers in government, aerospace, etc., it’s a requirement to buy American whenever possible.
 But, generally speaking, there are many other benefits to buying American, such as: